How to use arbitrary measuring devices to perform almost perfect measurements: Motivating example: Reproducing a complete von Neumann measurement using the trine

 and the optimal implemented POVM is

 This shows that it is not optimal to take $\bra{\Psi_1}Q_0^{(2)}\ket{\Psi_1}$ to be equal to the smallest eigenvalue of $Q_0^{(2)}$, and furthermore that in general $\ket{\Psi_1}$ will not be an eigenstate of $Q_0^{(2)}$.
-This can be seen explicitly in this example -- the eigenvalues of $Q_0^{(2)}$ are $\{\frac{8}{9}, \frac{2}{3}, \frac{2}{3}, 0\}$ with corresponding eigenvectors $\{\ket{0}\ket{0}, \ket{0}\ket{1},\ket{1}\ket{0}, \ket{1}\ket{1}\}$, and so we cannot take $\ket{\Psi_1}$ to be an eigenstate of $Q_0^{(2)}$ and achieve $y^*$.
+This can be seen explicitly in this example -- the eigenvalues of $Q_0^{(2)}$ are $\{\frac{8}{9}, \frac{2}{3}, \frac{2}{3}, 0\}$ with corresponding eigenvectors $\{\ket{0}\ket{0}, \ket{0}\ket{1},\ket{1}\ket{0}, \ket{1}\ket{1}\}$, and so we cannot take $\ket{\Psi_1^*}$ to be an eigenstate of $Q_0^{(2)}$ and achieve $\epsilon_1^*$.

-Since $x^* = \lambda_{\max}$, we must take $\ket{\Psi_0} = \ket{0}\ket{0}$, the corresponding eigenvector, just as before.
-For $\ket{\Psi_1}$ we see that we have some freedom, showing that there are infinitely many optimal solutions.
+Since $\epsilon_0^* = 1-\lambda_{\max}$, we must take $\ket{\Psi_0^*} = \ket{0}\ket{0}$, the corresponding eigenvector, just as before.
+For $\ket{\Psi_1^*}$ we see that we have some freedom, showing that there are infinitely many optimal solutions.
 One particularly simple choice is

-which is still a controlled unitary transformation, except now when the control is $\ket{1}$ the unitary applied is no longer a full $X$ rotation, but a rotation by a slightly smaller angle.
+which is still achieved by $U$ being a controlled unitary transformation, except now when the control is $\ket{1}$ the unitary applied is no longer a full $X$ rotation, but a rotation by a slightly smaller angle.

-At first sight, it may look at though this protocol should be worse than the previous protocol, since before if we were given the state $\ket{\psi} = \ket{1}$, then there was zero probability of erroneously returning the result 0, whereas with this new strategy the probability is $\frac{1}{18}$.
-However, if we consider a state on the equator of the Bloch sphere, $\ket{\psi} = (\ket{0} + e^{i\phi}\ket{1})/\sqrt{2}$, then the previous protocol gave $P^{(2)}(0) = \frac{4}{9}$, while the optimal protocol gives $P^{(2)}(0) = \frac{17}{36}$, independent of $\phi$, which is closer to the target statistics of $\pid(0) = \frac{1}{2}$.
+At first sight, it might appear that this protocol should be worse than the previous protocol, since before if we were given the state $\ket{\psi} = \ket{1}$, then there was zero probability of erroneously returning the result 0, whereas with this new strategy the probability is $\frac{\sqrt{2}-1}{9}$.
+However, if we consider a state on the equator of the Bloch sphere, $\ket{\psi} = (\ket{0} + e^{i\phi}\ket{1})/\sqrt{2}$, then the previous protocol gave $P^{(2)}(0) = \frac{4}{9} \approx 0.44$, while the optimal protocol gives $P^{(2)*}(0) = \frac{7+\sqrt{2}}{18} \approx 0.47$, independent of $\phi$, which is closer to the target statistics of $\pid(0) = \frac{1}{2}$.
 The lesson here is that looking only at the statistics of the basis states can be misleading compared to the statistics on average over the entire Bloch sphere, and this averaging is precisely what is taken into account in order to arrive at the form \eqref{quadratic}.